 Medical professionals, including doctors and nurses, have a responsibility to make a proper diagnosis and provide quality medical services.
 When they fail to meet that responsibility and patients are harmed, those victims have a right to seek full and fair compensation.
 Malpractice cases are complex.
 If you have suffered an injury as the result of malpractice, you need the help of an experienced Atlanta medical malpractice lawyer.
-Contact us today for a free consultation.
+Contact our law firm today for a free consultation.

-These cases can be very complex and expensive.
+These medical malpractice cases can be very complex and expensive.
 If you are seeking compensation from those responsible for your injuries, you need a firm with the ability to analyze all the issues involved and successfully represent your interests at trial.

 Under Georgia law, you have the right to collect compensation for your physical, emotional, and financial losses following an act of medical malpractice.
 These may include economic damages, non-economic damages, and, in rare cases, punitive damages.